 If you can knit and purl, then you can decorate hats, cowls and gloves with fun, repeating patterns in contrasting colors!
 In this class you will learn how to juggle two colors at once with smooth, even gauge with a hat pattern that comes with the class.
 I will explain and give visual examples demonstrating how stranded and Fair Isle differ from each other, as well as from other types of color work.
 I will also share additional motif patterns and video resources to inspire you to design your own projects.
-This class is good preparation for the Stranded Circular Yoke Sweater class, which starts on November 22nd and meets every other week for three weeks.
-Students from the Fair Isle class will also receive a coupon code to save $10 on this class.

 Student will need to have the following materials for this class: